MSTADreamTeam/MSTA/README.md

     * Bayesian Formalism
     * BKS
     * Dempster–Shafer theories of evidence
-* ESN
+* ESN: Echo State Network, see ref paper
 * Markov Network

 ## Algos

 All the algo needs to have a similar structure, hence we will build a general abstract class algo with the following attributes:
-*	Predict function: function that gives a Y given a X
+*	Predict function: function that gives a Y_test given a X_test
 *	Select data function: manual or algo way to select variables from the main dataset
-*	Train function: function that will train and calibrate the model on a Y and X subsets of obs
+*	Train function: function that will train and calibrate the model on a Y_train and X_train subsets of obs.
+It will include the calibration of hyperparameters (check bellow)
-*  Hyperparams Calibration: this function will calibrate the hyperparameters of the algorithm (chekc last paragraph of this part)

-They will all be calibrated and called using the same syntax and then the same arguments.
 The algos will be coded as subclass of the generic algo class, with overloaded methods.
 Here are a sample of possible algos:

 *	Technical Analysis: cf ref for details